 Lately I have been getting many emails from readers asking questions like this…

 Maria, what comes next???
 If we are nearing the end of the gray and white “fresh” trend.
 What’s next!!???
-I’m starting the process of updating a 1990 normal sized (1800sf) house – nothing touched since built in 1994.
+I’m starting the process of updating a 1990 normal sized (1800 sf) house – nothing touched since it was built in 1994.

 I don’t want to spend all this money and end up with a dated house in a year.

-Again, if you have recently re-modeled or built a house and you aren’t in love with the result?
-Well, you should just skip this post because if you read it, you’ll understand why you aren’t in love with your new home (meaning you can’t unsee it) and sometimes I just think, ignorance is bliss. 😉
+Again, if you have recently remodeled or built a new house and you aren’t in love with the result?
+Well, maybe you should just skip this post.
+Because if you read it, you’ll understand why you aren’t in love with your new home (meaning you can’t unsee it) and sometimes I just think ignorance is bliss. 😉

 Then in 2002, chocolate brown and blue came along.
-The brown trend was over at the beginning of the 2000s but builders are still–as we speak–installing espresso kitchens because most builders are men and men perceive wood to be more valuable than a white kitchen.
+The brown colour trend was over at the beginning of the 2010s but builders are still–as we speak in 2017–installing espresso kitchens, because IMO most builders are men and men perceive wood to be more valuable than a white kitchen.

-I started talking about grey in 2009 when I started writing this blog.
-Grey is still going strong but it’s been 7-8 years now.
+I started talking about grey in 2009, back when I started writing this blog.
+Grey is still going strong but it’s been 7 or 8 years now.

-A trend has a shelf life of about 10 years which is quite different from a fad which is very short lived.
+A colour trend has a shelf life of about 10 years, which is quite different from a fad which is very short lived.

-An example of a fad is backsplash tile.
+An example of a fad is trendy accent backsplash tile.

-Since I have started writing this blog, backsplash/accent tile fads have come and gone about 4 or 5 times.
+Since I have started writing this blog, backsplash or accent tile fads have come and gone about 4 or 5 times.
 The current Encaustic tile trend will be just as short-lived as every other trendy tile that has arrived on the scene.
 Here’s a 10 year review on accent tile if you’re interested.

 I’m seeing more and more black bathrooms, black tile and black exteriors.

 So let’s go back to the late 90s for a second and talk about where the colour trends have been.